4 best practices to bring your vulnerability management to the next level

 Conclusion

 Automation provides many best practices for vulnerability management.
 Effective remediation is a core functionality of Autobahn Security’s Cyber Fitness Platform.
-Our vulnerability remediation and prioritization software is designed to automate those tasks that take up the most time of security professionals.
+Our vulnerability remediation and prioritization software automates time-consuming tasks typically handled by security professionals.
 This way we can save up to 90% of the time spent throughout on vulnerability management, freeing up scarce resources in IT departments.

 Our Cyber Fitness workouts offer easy to follow step-by-step instructions to fix the root causes of vulnerabilities.
 They also enable non-security IT experts to handle these tasks.
 Our Hackability score makes this progress visible, which is also a great motivation for all those involved.